 How can stress influence our diet?

-If you’re more inclined to crave your mother’s famous bolognaise there may be some logic to this too.
-Stress also drives us to eat more “comfort foods”, a term that reflects the idea that palatable food intake reduces the stress response, thereby providing a potential means for people to “self-medicate” for stress relief.
+This may be explained by an increase in emotional eating and the reward centres within our brain.
+Stress drives us to eat more “comfort foods”, a term that reflects the idea that palatable foods reduce the stress response, thereby providing a potential means for people to “self-medicate” for stress relief.

 If stress can lead to unhealthy eating, can healthy eating help us cope with stress?